Notification or registration requirement

 OFFENCE: Failure to notify or register under the Act may incur a fine of $10,000 for an individual and $50,000 for a body corporate.

-If you’re starting or taking over a food business, you’re required to complete the relevant notification/ registration forms.
+If you’re starting or taking over a food business, you must complete the relevant notification/registration forms.
 If you’re purchasing an existing food business, you may wish to lodge a property enquiry request or request an Authorised Officer conduct a pre-purchase inspection (fees apply).
-This will ensure you’re aware of any outstanding orders and requirements for the premises and the timelines that have been set for their completion.
+This will ensure you’re aware of any outstanding orders and requirements for the premises and the timelines that have been set for completion.

-Please ensure that you have obtained the relevant planning and building approvals before you submit your application to Environmental Health Services.
+Please ensure you obtain the relevant planning and building approvals before submitting your application.

-Please note: mobile and temporary food businesses are required to comply with the City of Kwinana Activities in Thoroughfares and Public Places and Trading Local Law.
-If you hold an existing Certificate of Registration or Verification of Notification with another Local Council and would like to apply to trade at City of Kwinana, you may submit the following application to the City of Kwinana Environmental Health Services along with a copy of your certificate of currency (public liability insurance).
-However, if you’d like to apply to trade at City of Kwinana approved community events, please check with the event organiser first before completing for the following application.
+Mobile and temporary food businesses are required to comply with the City of Kwinana Activities in Thoroughfares and Public Places and Trading Local Law.
+If you hold an existing Certificate of Registration or Verification of Notification with another Local Council and would like to apply to trade at the City of Kwinana, you may submit the following application to the City of Kwinana Environment and Health Services along with a copy of your certificate of currency (public liability insurance).
+However, if you’d like to apply to trade at City of Kwinana approved community events, please check with the event organiser first before completing for the following applications and forms.